-This policy provides the basis for a defined interruption in a student's program of study and the terms of his/her return.
-Any LOA that does not qualify as an Approved LOA may be treated for Title IV purposes as a withdrawal requiring that the institution perform a Return of Funds calculation.
+This policy provides the basis for a defined interruption in a student's program of study and the terms of their return.
+Any LOA that does not qualify as an approved LOA may be treated, for Title IV purposes, as a withdrawal requiring that the institution perform a Return of Funds calculation.